peterdurham/code-boost/content/blog/tools-parcel-setup/index.md

 - package.json
 ```

 The `.cache` and `dist` folders get built when we run any `parcel` command, and the `node_modules` folder includes our installed dependencies.
+We can deploy this application by adding and running a `build` command to the `package.json` file, however let's first setup React and some additional files.

-We can deploy this application by adding and running a `build` command to the `package.json` file, however let's first add React and some additional files.
+>  Deploy this **Vanilla JavaScript** application directly by skipping down to the **Adding Scripts** section below.

-## Adding React
+## Adding React to Parcel

 Firstly, we will need some to add some additional packages to our project to setup and parse our React.
 Enter the following commands in your terminal